Sensors and Monitoring¶

 Fan Headers on BC-250¶

-- Other headers may show 0 RPM if not connected
+nct6687output, or fan2 innct6683output) - Other channels show 0 RPM if not connected

 BIOS Fan Control Settings¶